 Yes it is.
 However, what happens with a transfer in drawdown (TID) will depend on the GAD basis the member is on with current provider.

-Registered Pension Scheme Manual - Transfers in drawdown.
+There is more information in HMRC's Registered Pension Scheme Manual - Transfers in drawdown.

 What if the limits are breached?